miker704/Strife/patches.md

     - Combined both dmServers and friends together inorder for them to be searchable and auto refilter themselves when users are added in dmServers.
     - Switched To SCSS Vars for user nav bar container.
     - Restyled user nav bar container.
+    - Add div scroller on User nav bar where status is displayed first and on hover the username and strife tag.

 ## Backend Changes